cryptsetup-luksFormat(8) — Linux manual page

 on the data device.
 See also the --header option.

-WARNING: This option is DEPRECATED and has often unexpected
+This option is DEPRECATED and has an unexpected impact on the

-impact to the data offset and keyslot area size (for LUKS2)
+data offset and keyslot area size (for LUKS2) due to the

-due to the complex rounding.
-For fixed data device offset use
+complex rounding.
+For fixed data device offset, use --offset

 --batch-mode, -q